Your Pay Monthly Mobile Agreement

 20. Changes to the Agreement

-20.1 We can make reasonable changes to this Agreement at any time and you will not have any right to terminate this Agreement in light of changes we make which are not to your significant disadvantage.
+- 20.1 We can make reasonable changes to this Agreement at any time.
 All changes will be posted on our Website.
 Please check regularly for updates.

-20.2 If we change the terms and conditions of this Agreement to your significant disadvantage (in our reasonable opinion) we'll give you 30 days' Notice before the changes take place and you may have a right to terminate this Agreement as a result.
+- 20.2 If we change the terms and conditions of this Agreement to your significant disadvantage (in our reasonable opinion) we'll give you 30 days' Notice before the changes take place.

 21. How we use your information